couchbaselabs/userprofile-couchbase-mobile-reactnative/README.md

 # Getting Started

-Each version of the app includes an iOS version and a corrresponding Android version.
+Each version of the app includes an iOS version and a corresponding Android version.
 Follow the corresponding instructions based on the version you are building.

 ## Android Version